c0c0n3/hAppYard/cocone-backup/README.md

 update `mtimes` of remote files if they are incorrect as it would normally.)

-Rclone output goes into the `_sync_/log` directory (log files are named after script names), except for the progress update messages which are printed to `stdout`.
+Rclone output goes into the `_sync_/log` directory (log files are named after script names), including progress update messages.